The Bride of Christ | Characteristics of Jesus' Radiant, Holy Bride

 - 1. Vast segments of the Christian church are unaware of the glorious calling of the church as the radiant, spotless bride of Christ.
 Even among sincere Christians who see and teach this truth, there seems to be much misunderstanding.

-2. My goal in the study that follows is to bring clear and biblical definition to the scriptural concept of the bride of Christ.
+- 2. My goal in the study that follows is to bring clear and biblical definition to the scriptural concept of Christ's bride and to discuss the necessary characteristics of the bride of Christ.

 II.
 Is there a bride of Christ?

 A. The very thought of marriage between God and his people is not a uniquely New Testament idea.
 It also occurs in the Old Testament, where God's people are likened to the bride of God.

 - Your Maker is your husband— the Lord Almighty is his name.
 (Isa.
 54:5)